 No Tickets, No Reservations, No Judgement

 Full disclosure, I’ve never been to a sci-fi convention before, unless you count when I went to a convention in New York 35+/- years ago where I got to see Scanners and The Howling.
-I was an eight year old kid and that didn’t go so well (WTH were my parents thinking anyway???).
+I was an eight-year-old kid and that didn’t go so well (WTH were my parents thinking anyway???).
 I know and appreciate cosplay but never have felt the need to get dressed up.
-That’s except for the desire every kid from the late 70s has to become a Stormtrooper.
+Well, except for the desire every kid from the late 70s had to become a Stormtrooper.
 I did dress up as a Jawa for Halloween in 1979.
 At the time, I thought the costume was #AWESOME.
 Finding a picture of me in that costume some 35 years later, I realize it wasn’t as great as I remembered.

 So while I was totally excited to get to go to the Star Wars themed geek bar, at the same time I did feel a bit intimidated.
 I wouldn’t be dressed up and like most nerdy geeks, I tend to be introverted in strange, public places.
-Eventually the day arrived and we got ready to go out for the evening.
-Me in one of my favorite Star Wars themed WOOT T-shirts and Sharon in her Ewok hat she just bought at Disneyland.
+Eventually, the day arrived and we got ready to go out for the evening.
+I picked out one of my favorite Star Wars themed WOOT T-shirts and Sharon went in her Ewok hat she just bought at Disneyland.

-The entry room the bar was really themed well and I imagine could get really crowded but now it just looked really cool.
+The entry room was themed well and I imagine could get really crowded but now it just looked really cool.
 I felt like I wanted to start planning the attack on the Empire.

 We looked over the menu.
 They had some food items but we were coming from dinner so just were looking for some drinks.
-I had to try a blue milk while Sharon had another of the drinks, which I can’t remember (sorry).
+I had to try a blue milk while Sharon had another of the drinks, but I can’t remember which one (sorry).

 As the night progressed, the place started to fill up.
 No one looked too dangerous but I was on alert just in case someone pushed me away from the bar while saying: